rolling-scopes/site/readme/image-optimization/image-optimization.md

 <img loading="eager" srcset="/assets/rs-slope-nodejs-BmvHY6ZF-425.webp 425w, /assets/rs-slope-nodejs-BmvHY6ZF-768.webp 768w, /assets/rs-slope-nodejs-BmvHY6ZF.webp 1280w" sizes="(max-width: 425px) 425px, (max-width: 768px) 768px, 1280px" decoding="auto" fetchpriority="high" src="/assets/rs-slope-nodejs-BmvHY6ZF.webp" draggable="false" alt="Node.js">
 ```

-## 🤔 How it works behind the scenes?
+## 🤔 How is it working behind the scenes?
 1. Any image of any format will be converted to `WebP` and compressed
 2. If an image is already in `WebP` format it'll be only compressed
 3. `SVG` are compressed as well, using [SVGO](https://github.com/svg/svgo)
-4. At the build step the 2 more variants of the image will be generated based on `.env` variables breakpoints.
+4. At the build step the 2 more variants of the image will be generated based on `env` variables breakpoints.
 By default it's `768px` image for `tablets` and `425px` for `mobile`.

 You can also correct the compression value from `1 to 100` - where `1` is the most compressed image and `100` is the most quality respectful.